Agenta-AI/agenta/agenta-web/README.md

 ### Data Fetching Best Practices

 We recommend using SWR with Axios for data fetching instead of useEffect patterns.
-This helps achieve cleaner code while simplifying management of fetch states.
+This helps achieve cleaner code while,

+- simplifying management of fetch states.
+- handling cache better
+- having a more interactive UI by revalidating in background
+- utilizing optimistic mutations.

 #### Example: Converting useEffect Data Fetching to SWR with Axios